omidarmat/onLearn/sql.md

 });
 ```

 But it does not.
 Creating a pool does not establish a connection with the database.
 It is only when a client inside the pool is created to run a query that a connection is made.
 So creating the pool first and then running the app on a specific port will not respond with errors if database connection credentials are invalid.
-So, in addition to creating the pool, we should somehow tell the pool to conenct to the database and check the credentials.
+So, in addition to creating the pool, we should somehow tell the pool to connect to the database and check the credentials.
 The easiest way to do that is to run a simple query.
 So you would want to go back to the `pool.js` file and add a simple query to the `connect` function defined inside the class:

 ```js
 // pool.js